ricardojoaomestre/cna-prisma-template/README.md

-# Example app with [chakra-ui](https://github.com/chakra-ui/chakra-ui) and TypeScript
+# Create NextJs App Template

 This example features how to use [chakra-ui](https://github.com/chakra-ui/chakra-ui) as the component library within a Next.js app with TypeScript.